Five Last Minute Staging Tips

 Staging Tip #3: Letting in the Light

-As you are cleaning and decluttering, remember to focus on the lighting of every room.
-If the viewing is during the day, open all of the blinds and curtains in order to let in as much natural light as possible.
-Keep in mind that dark rooms do not showcase well at all.
-If it is a night viewing, ensure that all lamps are turned on.
-This will add a warm, cheerful ambiance to your home.
+As you clean and declutter, don’t forget to prioritize the lighting in each room.
+If the viewing is during the day, open all blinds and curtains to allow as much natural light as possible.
+Dark rooms can be unappealing.
+For nighttime viewings, ensure all lamps are turned on, lending a warm, cheerful ambiance to your home.

 Staging Tip #4: Finishing Touches